 Constraints

 Constraints are the building blocks of a Pint contract.
-Simply put, a constraint is a declaration that starts with the keyword constraint followed by a Boolean expression:
+Simply put, a constraint is a statement that starts with the keyword constraint followed by a Boolean expression:

 constraint x == 0;

 The above is a simple constraint which ensures that the value of x is exactly 0.
 Every proposed solution to this contract must set x to 0.
 Otherwise, the constraint will fail.
-If we have multiple constraint declarations, then all of them must be satisfied for a solution to be valid.
+If we have multiple constraint statements, then all of them must be satisfied for a solution to be valid.
 For example:

 constraint y >= 0;